|

 with period decorations of helmets, rifles, grenades, gas masks, iron crosses,

-and flags that once had swastikas. (photos at center and right below courtesy
+and flags that once had swastikas.
+Hamburg

-Greg Pitty) Hamburg -- Glinde - About 15km east of Hamburg - a monument with a Reichs Eagle (unconfirmed).
+Bundeswehr University).
+Hamburg -- Glinde - About 15km east of Hamburg - a monument with a Reichs Eagle (unconfirmed).
 (This may be a confusion with a 1901-vintage eagle on a Bismarck monument near Glinde (Reinbek-Silk) - thanks to Phil Beckett for this info.)
 Hannover -- Maschsee - There is an Eagle on a pylon along the north shore of the

 Maschsee,